AurelianFlo

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-Screen a batch of crypto wallet addresses against OFAC SDN digital currency address designations before payout, onboarding, or treasury movement, returning per-wallet results plus a batch-level proceed-or-pause decision.
+Screen 1-100 crypto wallet addresses against OFAC SDN digital currency designations before payout, onboarding, or treasury movement, returning per-wallet results plus a batch-level proceed-or-pause decision.
+Use this instead of wallet_ofac_screen for multiple addresses; use compliance_edd_report when a formal memo is needed.

 | Name | Required | Description | Default |